Jump to: TSA PreCheck

 Step 3: The Interview

-Once your application has been approved, you will receive an email from your GOES account telling you to schedule an interview at an enrollment center—usually, that will be at an airport, and you'll be given a calendar of available slots.
-When you arrive at the enrollment center for your appointment, you will be interviewed by a U.S. Customs Border Protection officer.
-You will have your picture taken and provide your fingerprints (no ink—just a scan) plus some biometric details such as your name, birthdate, and address.
+When you arrive at the enrollment center for your appointment, you will be interviewed by a U.S. Customs Border Protection (CBP) officer.
+You will have your picture taken and provide your fingerprints (no ink—just a scan), which is a major reason you have to visit in person, plus some biometric details such as your name, birthdate, and address.

 For any Global Entry interview, don’t forget to bring your valid passport and a form of I.D. like your driver’s license or permanent resident card.
 As long as the interview goes smoothly, your application will be officially accepted on the spot and you'll be give your Global Entry number—which will also work for TSA PreCheck, too.

-For more information on Global Entry, visit the US Customs and Border Control at its website, http://www.cbp.gov/global-entry/about
+For more information on Global Entry, visit the US Customs and Border Control at its website, https://www.cbp.gov/global-entry/about.

-For more on flying internationally, read How to Apply For a Passport or Visa
+For more on flying internationally, read How to Apply For a Passport or Visa.